kevinhughes27/ticket-wicket/README.md

 ticket-wicket
 =============

-A event creation and ticket sales app built on the Ethereum blockchain.
+An event creation and ticket sales app built on the Ethereum blockchain.
 Built at [ETHWaterloo](https://ethwaterloo.com/) hackathon.

 You can visit the app at [ticketwicket.xyz](https://ticketwicket.xyz).
 You'll want to be running `testrpc` locally as well.